NerfJohn/Project-RISCII/docs/PR0000_ReadmeTemplate/README.md

 1. Title/subtitle- title + one line description of document
 2. Purpose- intention of the document- short, but multi-line description
 3. Overview- highlighted headers, usually anything with a `##` prefix
-4. Common Terms- common abbreviations/terms used briefly explained
+4. Common Terms- (as needed) common abbreviations/terms used briefly explained
 5. Supporting Docs- (as needed) documents this document is based on

 The blurb below is added between the title and purpose sections if the document is being saved in an incomplete format (usually for convenience).